Okta Verify configurations for Windows devices

 BluetoothEnrollmentBootstrapping

-By default (when no value is set), all users can transfer their Okta Verify accounts to another device by using Bluetooth.
+By default, no value is set.
+All users can transfer their Okta Verify accounts to another device using Bluetooth.

 DeviceHealthOptions

-By default (when no value is set), all device health checks are displayed in Okta Verify on end-user devices.
+By default, no value is set.
+All device health checks are displayed in Okta Verify on end user devices.

-Disabled: Hides the device health page and badge.
+Hides the device health page and badge inside Okta Verify.

 EnableZTAPlugin